No Products in the Cart

 Emails are helpful in certain situations, but they ring hollow in others.
 Text messages should only ever be used to communicate quick bits of information — you should never use them for a heartfelt message.
 Only handwritten cards are evergreen — they’re happily accepted by everyone and always appreciated.

 To put real emotional gravity behind your gratitude, take the time to handwrite your thank you letter.
-Your recipient will notice the time you invest, and they’ll love that you care about them enough to pen a letter by hand.
+Let them know that they're such an amazing friend and that you're forever grateful for them.
+Your recipient will notice the time you invest, and they'll love that you care about them enough to pen a letter by hand.

 SIMPLY NOTED CAN SAVE YOU TIME